MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 that they would send when providing that RRSet as an Answer (e.g. RRSIG, NSEC, NSEC3).

+According to Section 5.4.1 of {{!RFC2181}}, "Unauthenticated RRs received and cached from ... the additional data section ... should not be cached in such a way that they would ever be returned as answers to a received query.
+They may be returned as additional information where appropriate.".
+Recursive resolvers therefore MAY cache records from the Additional section for use in populating Additional section responses, and MAY cache them for general use if they are authenticated by DNSSEC.

 ## EDNS Client Subnet (ECS) {#ecs}

 The EDNS Client Subnet option (ECS, {{!RFC7871}}) allows recursive